hercychang/prep-step-1/part7-control_flow/conditional_statements.md

 even.
 All is well!"`) if `2.odd?` is falsey.
 If the test expression following `if` were truthy, then the block subordinate to `else` would not be executed.

-Unlike English, Ruby has an if-elsif-else construction.
+Unlike English, Ruby also has an if-elsif-else construction.
 Like `if`, `elsif` precedes a test expression.
 One can stack an arbitrary number of `elsif` statements, but there can be only one `if` and one `else`, though `else` is optional. `if` introduces the control structure, and `else` acts as a kind of